miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/upgrade-guide/template.md

 # Upgrade guide

-To install a new version of Mirage, run the following:
+If you're upgrading from an existing version of Mirage, you can run the following:

 ```sh
 # Using npm